 Avoiding idea debt is about acting before you think too much and get overwhelmed by how hard and important your project feels….
 Just take the jump.Jessica Abel

-A common reason why people reach out to me is that they get stuck from having too many creative ideas.
+A common reason why some can’t move forward is that they have too many creative ideas.
 I am guilty of this too.
 Years ago, I came across Jessica Abel‘s book, Growing Gills: How to Find Creative Focus When You’re Drowning in Your Daily Life.
 I find myself going back to it again and again.
 The reason: to remind myself of idea debt.

 Idea debt is “having big creative ideas but no real plan for actually working toward making them happen.”
 According to Abel, there are two kinds of idea debt…